averycellis/averyellis/_pages/about.md

 I was born and raised in Chicago, Illinois.
 I received my B.A. in Mathematics and Government & Legal Studies from Bowdoin College in Brunswick, Maine.
 After completing my undergraduate degree, I spent a year and a half in industry, working at Fidelity Investments in a variety of roles, from quant research to internal consulting to data analytics.

 Outside of my research interests, I love to ride bikes, ski (both downhill and cross-country), run, and spend time outside.
-I spent seven summers as a wilderness trip leader and am always eager to spend time outside.
+I rowed for Bowdoin as an undergraduate and spent seven summers as a wilderness trip leader, and I'm always eager to explore the world, particularly through endurance sport.
+Recent highlights include a marathon in June 2025, riding from Boston to Portland, ME in October 2025, and biking around Mt.
+Fuji in April 2026.